Saving Sea Turtles is a Marathon, Not a Sprint

 Boat strike wound

 Boat strikes are widely acknowledged as a significant threat to fresh and salt water turtles and other marine animals.
 According to the Sea Turtle Stranding Network, boat strikes have tripled in Florida since 1980.
 Sea turtles have poor hearing and vision when out of the water, and many times will not notice an approaching boat in time to move to safety.
 Turtles can be hit when they come to the surface to breathe or when feeding or mating in shallow areas.
 Turtles can be injured and sometimes killed by blunt-force trauma from boat impact or propellers.
 Turtles that do survive boat impacts may receive scars and lose limbs, and most eventually die from boat-related injuries.
+Learn more about Tortellini’s Cause.

 Commercial Longline Fisheries